Student Teaching Application & Information

 - August 1 for spring student teaching

 It is required to attempt the appropriate Missouri Content Assessment(s) the semester prior to student teaching.
+Documentation of MoCA completion or registration, showing testing date, is a required part of the student teaching application.
 Refer to the Missouri Content Exams to be sure you are registered for the correct exam.
 Student teaching placements are not finalized until a score is verified by the School of Education and Child Development.